onnx/onnx-mlir/docs/Workflow.md

 1. Visit your fork at https://github.com/$user/onnx-mlir (replace `$user` obviously).
 2. Click the `Compare & pull request` button next to your `myfeature` branch.
+3. Please provide a meaningful description of the pull request's new functionality.
+4. If your pull request is not currently ready for review, we recommend to activate the `draft mode` button.
+Pull requests that are failing some CIs should probably remain in draft mode.

 ### Step 9: Get a code review

-Once your pull request has been opened, it will be assigned to at least one reviewer.
-The reviewer(s) will do a thorough code review, looking for correctness, bugs, opportunities for improvement, documentation and comments, and style.
+Once your pull request has been opened and is not in draft mode anymore, it will be assigned to at least one reviewer.
+The reviewer(s) will do a thorough code review, looking for correctness, bugs, opportunities for improvement, testing, documentation and comments, and style.

 Commit changes made in response to review comments to the same branch on your fork.